-Follow these four useful tips while designing a memorable favicon.
+Follow these four valuable tips while designing a memorable favicon.

 The success of any design depends on its targeted audience.
-Therefore, it is crucial to understand the patterns of human thinking; this is where human psychology gets into the picture.
+Therefore, it is crucial to understand human thinking patterns; this is where human psychology gets into the picture.
 Tools and techniques may change over time, but human psychology remains the same.

 Anyone with a designing degree can design, but it takes skill, creativity, and smart strategy to be a visualizer.
-Every graphic designer who aims to put a firm foot should ensure that their designs have the right mixture of creativity and SEO strategy that benefits one to secure a good search engine rankings.
-It means that curating design and content as understandable as possible for the targeted audience while still fulfilling the goal of the brand.
+Every graphic designer who aims to put a firm foot should ensure that their designs have the right mixture of creativity and SEO strategy that benefits one to secure good search engine rankings.
+It means that curating design and content as understandable as possible for the targeted audience while still fulfilling the brand’s goal.

 Posted by riddhi Riddhi Shah

 June 11, 2021